wforney/storyq/src/StoryQ.Converter.Wpf/LanguagePacks/readme.txt

-﻿Files in this directory must be marked as "Copy to bin" and setup as valid clickonce filegroups (in project settings)
+﻿Files in this directory must be: marked as buildAction=content marked as Copy to output directory=always

+  setup as valid clickonce filegroups (in project settings)